eclipse-che/che-docs/README.md

 # Building Docs
 Docs are built using a Docker image with Jekyll inside it.
 You need Docker and Bash installed to build and host the Che docs.

 You can use codenvy.io factory to easily compile and view documentation.
-Just click [https://localhost:8080/f?url=https://github.com/eclipse/che-docs](https://localhost:8080/f?url=https://github.com/eclipse/che-docs) or [https://codenvy.io/f?url?url=https://github.com/eclipse/che-docs](https://codenvy.io/f?url?url=https://github.com/eclipse/che-docs).
+Just click [https://localhost:8080/f?url=https://github.com/eclipse/che-docs](https://localhost:8080/f?url=https://github.com/eclipse/che-docs).

 You can also use the following locally.